Why use a swim nappy?

 A few extra tips for taking baby swimming

 Bring lots of towels.
 Babies don't tend to like the change in temperature from water.
 Have a towel to lay under your baby, one to dry them with and one for you too.
 If you can take one poolside to carry them to the changing room afterwards.
 The Cuddledry towel is perfect for swimming.
 It goes over your head and then around baby, this makes it very helpful if you have someone poolside who wants to stay dry but is there to help with baby.
 If you have a toddler then you’ll probably already know how much they love dropping their towel and running off.
-The Cuddleroar is not only a fun towel for them but also fastens with a popper at the front, meaning they might just keep it on long enough to reach the changing rooms.

 If your pool is a bit chilly bring a baby wetsuit to keep him warm and don’t expect your baby to stay in the water for longer than 20/30 minutes.